-Musk Decries ‘Fascist’ Stay-at-Home Orders During Tesla Call
+Elon Musk Decries ‘Fascist’ Stay-At-Home Orders During Tesla Call

 “This is fascist.
 This is not democratic, this is not freedom,” the chief executive officer said after reporting Tesla’s first-ever profit to start a year.
 “Give people back their godd— freedom.”

 Tesla is worried about being able to resume production in the San Francisco Bay area, where authorities have extended a stay-home order to the end of May.
-The Model 3 maker’s only assembly plant in the U.S. still produces the vast majority of the company’s cars and has been idlesince March 23.
+The Model 3 maker’s only assembly plant in the U.S. still produces the vast majority of the company’s cars and has been idle since March 23.

 Investors shrugged off the outburst, with Tesla shares finishing the late trading session up 8.7%.
 The company’s third straight quarterly profit and revenue of almost $6 billion beat analysts’ estimates, extending an advance for a stock that’s already the biggest gainer on the Nasdaq 100 Stock Index this year.